Utilize these tips on how to select and store asparagus properly to help it last longer.

 The Instant Pot is a single appliance that does the job of seven (yes, seven!) different kitchen appliances.
 It can handle the tasks of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and a warming pot.
 Think of all those appliances taking up space in your kitchen that can be replaced by one.

 New to using the Instant Pot?
-Learn about these seven tips of efficiently using your Instant Pot.
+Learn about these seven tips for efficiently using your Instant Pot.

 While I am still learning all the functions of the Instant Pot, the first technique I mastered was preparing hard and soft-boiled eggs.